 Common use cases of this filter

 2️⃣ "I am two levels above Dwight Schrute, and I want to see all objectives owned by his hierarchy."
-You would select the filter 'Dwight Schrute's hierarchy'.
+You would select the 'Dwight Schrute's hierarchy' from the Objective owners filter.

 4️⃣ "I want to see all objectives owned by Pam Beesly, Andy Bernard, and Angela Martin."
-You would select these three people under the 'By owners' section of this filter.
+You would select these three people under the 'By owners' section of the Objective owners filter.

 Note